miranthajayatilake/image_captioning/README.md

 # Image Captioning model with Keras

 This repository is still work-in-progress
-The goal is to recreate the image captioning techniques found in paper 'Show and Tell'(2015)
+The goal is to recreate the techniques found in paper 'Show and Tell'(2015) for image captioning.